mokhtarf23/RV32IMCV_ZICSR/README.md

 - Full RISC-V vector ISA support
 - Optimization for higher throughput and reduced latency
 - Integration with larger SoC designs

-## License

-This project is for academic purposes.
-Please refer to the license file for terms.